2012 Swindon Borough Council election

 Elections to Swindon Borough Council were held on 3 May 2012, with every ward up for election after the implementation of boundary changes.
 The Conservatives were the largest party on the council going into the elections, and were looking to hold on to power, while Labour were aiming to oust the Conservatives and take control of the council.
-The election resulted in the Conservatives maintaining control of the council with a majority of one seat, while Labour made gains but not enough to win control.
+The election resulted in the Conservatives maintaining control of the council with a majority of one seat, while Labour made gains.

 Following this election, the Borough Council will be elected a third at a time.
 The candidates who finished third in their three-seat ward in 2012 will serve a two-year term before facing re-election in 2014.
 Those who finished second will face re-election in 2015, and those who finished first will serve until 2016.
-In the two-seat Chiseldon & Lawn Ward, the candidate who finished second will face re-election in 2014, and the first place candidate the following year, while the single councillor for Ridgeway Ward will sit until 2016.
+In the two-seat Chiseldon and Lawn Ward, the candidate who finished second will face re-election in 2014, and the first place candidate the following year, while the single councillor for Ridgeway Ward will sit until 2016.